How to reduce shopping cart abandonment

 As well as advising numerous helpful ways to encourage buying; always show costs, offer free shipping and use more images, to name a few, another suggestion is to make content shoppable.

 “...if your content is directly shoppable, i.e. if people can buy products directly from it, people can add items to their shopping carts right away - and as a result, buy more.”

-Something that we noted, and found really intersting, is that by making your content interactive, you can also tick off other points made by Styla such as improve speed and be smart about CTA’s.
+Something that we noted and found really interesting is that by making your content interactive, you can also tick off other points made by Styla such as improve speed and be smart about CTA’s.

 Overall, this is a really great article with some seriously useful tips that have been proven to work for some companies.
 With the abandonment rate being at almost 70%, it’s really important that all companies read this and take note.
 Don’t just settle for people browsing your product, adding it to basket and then changing their mind.
 Find the route of the problem, address it, and resolve it.